 Configure Certificate Authentication for Users

-Step 1: Install and configure PKI Services Manager.
+To install and configure PKI Services Manager

-Step 2: Configure the Reflection for Secure IT server.
+- Log on as administrator on the Reflection for Secure IT server.

 - Install Reflection PKI Services Manager.

 Programs > Attachmate Reflection > Utilities > PKI Manager

 - Put a copy of the certificate you want to designate as a trust anchor into your local store.
 The default PKI Services Manager store is in the following location:

 - From the Trusted Chain pane, add your trust anchor to the list of trust anchors.
 After you click Add, you can browse to select your certificate from your local store, the Windows store, or from a file anywhere on your system.
 If intermediate certificates are required by the chain of trust in your certificates, configure access to these certificates.